alanng10/class-lang/Docue/Article/Sand/a.md

 Sand is a plat.
 The plat layers below System in info tech stack arch.

-Sand is used to make system programming modules.
+Sand is tool to make system programming modules.

 Sand maide need to not expose StructType in param to be able to abstract effect.